 Postach.io is a blogging platform with a difference.
-The whole premise of Postach.io is to negate the need for users to use a seperate blogging tool, and it works with the note management system – Evernote – to achieve this.
+The whole premise of Postach.io is to negate the need for users to use a separate blogging tool, and it works with the note management system – Evernote – to achieve this.
 Postach.io turns Evernote into a content management system, which allows users to sync notes directly to their Postach.io blog.
 My inside scoop on Postachio.io will show you how it works and to help you decide whether it could work for you.
 Read on for the full review.

 To sign up to Postach.io, you’ll need to select your Postach.io domain name, and insert your full name, email address, and password.
 If you don’t have Evernote, you will also need to set up an Evernote account.

 Once you have your Evernote account set up, you’ll be asked to log in and write a test post which you’ll tag with ‘published’.
 This post will then automatically sync with Postach.io.

 Once you’ve signed up, you can access your blog in two ways.
 You can log in via Evernote to write blog posts or log in to Postach.io to manage the blog.
 This sounds a little awkward, but it’s actually fine because you’ll likely be using Evernote most of the time anyway.

 There are two main menus on Postach.io which are easily found.
 The first one is displayed when you log in, on the right hand side of the page.
 This menu offers navigation to the Sites, Account, and Help sections.